 - For traineeships commencing between 1st January and 1st August: the preceding 15th November

-If you are an undergraduate doing your PEP Placement in Europe, you should also consult the Placement Office website.
+If you are an undergraduate doing your PEP Placement in Europe, you should also consult the Career Development Centre website.

 What other procedures must be completed before the mobility?

-NUI Galway Handbook for Erasmus Traineeships.
-Please read it carefully!
+Handbook for Erasmus+ Traineeships (October 2023) - Please read it carefully!

 In brief: What forms will I need to complete?